 September 2009 - Pistorius is arrested and accused of common assault, but the case is thrown out because of a lack of evidence, according to police.
 The incident involved Pistorius allegedly slamming a door during a party, and a piece of the door falling off and hitting someone.

 August 4, 2012 - Becomes the first double-amputee runner to compete in the Olympics, coming in eighth place in the 400m semifinal.
-Pistorius also later runs the anchor leg of the 4x400m relay final where the South African team comes in eighth place.
+Pistorius also later runs the anchor leg of the 4x400m relay final in which the South African team comes in eighth place.

 September 2012 - Wins a silver medal and two gold medals at the London Paralympics.
 He sets Paralympic records for the 400m and the 4x100m relay.

 February 14, 2013 - Pistorius’ girlfriend, South African model Reeva Steenkamp, is found shot to death at Pistorius’ home in Pretoria, South Africa.
 Pistorius is arrested.

 February 15, 2013 - Pistorius is officially charged with premeditated murder in the death of Steenkamp.

 February 20, 2013 - Nike suspends their endorsement deal with Pistorius.

 February 22, 2013 - Leaves jail after posting a cash bond of 100,000 rand (about $11,200).
 Another 900,000 rand (about $100,800) is due by March 1.
 The conditions of Pistorius’ bail are that he must avoid his home where the shooting occurred, relinquish his passport and abstain from drinking alcohol.

 March 28, 2013 - Judge Bert Bam lifts the travel ban on Pistorius, saying he sees no reason Pistorius should not be allowed to travel for competition.
 The ban on drinking alcohol and avoiding his home where the shooting occurred is also lifted.